AgentZoil/SVM-Decision-Boundary/README.md

 - If `prettyPicture()` is not found, ensure `class_vis.py` is in the same directory.
 - If `makeTerrainData()` does not work, verify that `prep_terrain_data.py` is correctly implemented.

-## License
-This project is for educational purposes and does not have a specific license.